johnsonandjohnson/Bodiless-JS/packages/bodiless-components/doc/Link.md

     - Internal links that _don't_ begin with "./" will be auto-prefixed with "/" and be relative to the site root.
   - All links will have a trailing slash ("/") appended to them.
+- **Aria Label:** To improve the screen reader experience, provide an aria label for the link.
+  - An aria label entered here will override a programmatically-generated one.
+    - This is notable in the event that an auto-generated aria label proves insufficient.
-- To upload a file, drag it into the _File Upload_ area, or click the area and select the file.
+- **File Upload:** To upload a file, drag it into the _File Upload_ area, or click the area and select the file.
   - If successful, you will see a confirmation message and the _URL_ field will be auto-filled with the relative path to the uploaded file.
     ![File Upload Done](./assets/FileUploadDone.jpg ':size=50%')